mikolajkwiatkowski/mikolajkwiatkowski/README.md

 ## 📫 How to reach me

-- ✉️ Email: [your email]
+- ✉️ Email: flower424@wp.pl
 - 💼 LinkedIn: [your LinkedIn profile]
-- 🌐 Portfolio: [your portfolio link]

 ---

-## 🚀 Currently working on

-- 🧠 Building a full-stack web app using React + Spring Boot
-- 🌱 Learning more about DevOps and microservices architecture

----

-## 🧩 Fun fact
+## 🧩 About me

-> "Code is like poetry – but sometimes the compiler doesn’t get the joke." 😄
+I like to play games a lot.